 115.62 Agency protection duties Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed the PREA policy and interviewed administrators and staff.
 The facility requires all staff to take immediate action to protect the inmate from imminent sexual abuse.
 Administrators and direct care staff understand that "immediate" means when the response is needed - that could mean within minutes if the abuse was recent or it could mean before the end of the shift for incidents in which an abuse was reported that occurred in the distant past.
+There has been no time that the facility determined that an inmate was subject to a substantial risk of imminent sexual abuse in the last 12 months.

 115.63 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion Interviews with the senior-level staff confirm actions that will be taken upon receiving an allegation of sexual abuse while an inmate was at another facility.
 Such action will be initiated no later than 72 hours and actions will be documented.
 These steps were also noted in the review of policies and procedures.
-There have been no instances of these allegations received from other facilities.
+There have been no instances of these allegations received from other facilities or reported to other facilities.

-115.64 Staff first responder duties Auditor Overall Determination: Meets Standard Auditor Discussion Interviews with staff verified their process to provide assistance; separate alleged victim/abuser; preservation and protection of evidence by securing the scene including that the victim not take any actions that could destroy any physical evidence.
+115.64 Staff first responder duties Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed the PREA policy, reviewed staff training materials, and interviewed staff.
+Interviews with staff verified their process to provide assistance; separate alleged victim/abuser; preservation and protection of evidence by securing the scene including that the victim does not take any actions that could destroy any physical evidence.

 115.65 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion The Richland County Jail has coordinated actions to be taken when an incident occurs.
 These are outlined within their policy 612 Prison Rape Elimination Act.
 This plan coordinates actions among staff, first responders, medical/mental health staff, investigators, and facility administrators.
-Staff interviews and interviews with the PREA Coordinator indicate that staff are aware of their responsibilities to coordinate responses within the facility.
-Interviews with the advocate, the investigator, and the hospital where the SANE nurse is available also confirm that the Richland County Jail has a well thought out coordinated response plan.
+Staff interviews and interviews with the PREA Coordinator indicate that staff are aware of their responsibility to coordinate responses within the facility.
+Interviews with the local rape crisis center, and the investigator, and research into the SANE program at Sanford Fargo Medical Center's SANE program also confirm that the Richland County Jail has a well thought out coordinated response plan.